swaraj150/ror-learning/README.md

   - ✅ Add model validations and define routes and controller methods for User and Task models
   - ✅ Test model validations and associations for User and Task
   - ✅ Test Http response and status codes for endpoints
+- ✅ Authentication & Authorization
+  - ✅ Devise setup and API configuration
+  - ✅ JWT token generation and verification
+  - ✅ Access token and refresh token flow
+  - ✅ Role-based access control
+  - ✅ Resource scoping — users can only access their own tasks
+  - ✅ Test authentication flow with RSpec